-- Maintenance Equipment (\$2,000) is recommended unchanged for the maintenance of office equipment, mobile radios, computers, and telephones.
-The Integrated Waste Management Grant will fund \$1,500 of this account. - 721000 Medical, Dental & Laboratory Supplies (\$200) is recommended unchanged to provide the Division with thermometers, tracer dyes, batteries, smoke tubes, and testing supplies for water and swimming pools. - Memberships (\$1,690) is recommended increased \$955 due to an increase for membership in the California Conference of Directors of Environmental Health (\$1,400), the National Environmental Health Association (\$95), the California Environmental Health Association (\$60), and the California On-Site Waste Water Association (\$135).
-Membership in these organizations provides essential tools such as revised codes, regulations, professional training and technical expertise necessary in administering local environmental health programs and providing consistency statewide. - Office Expense (\$15,500) is recommended reduced \$10,300 for tablet computers and all accessories necessary for field staff to conduct investigations, and will be funded by the CERS grant.
-This account also provides for office supplies, central duplicating costs, and printing of forms.
-The Integrated Waste Management Grant will fund \$5,400 of this account. - Professional & Specialized Services (\$89,868) is recommended increased \$43,188 to complete the EnvisionConnect software upgrade, which will be funded by the Federal Drinking Water grant.
-This account also funds specialized laboratory analysis and the software maintenance license for EnvisionConnect.
-A breakdown of expenses follows: - S 2,000 Wastewater/Water testing, food analysis, sewage sample testing and underground storage tank program; - \$ 37,868 Software maintenance cost for Envision used Statewide for all required Environmental Health reports. - \$ 50,000 Complete upgrade to EnvisionConnect - Publications & Legal Notices (\$300) is recommended unchanged for public notices required under the new California Accidental Release Program (CalARP) for each facility in the County that stores and/or uses certain quantity of specific chemicals in the manufacturing process (an estimated 20 plants). - 721600 Rents & Leases Equipment (\$22,900) is recommended increased \$5,000 based on current and projected expenses for the rental of vehicles from Central Garage and for copy machine lease.
+- 720600 Insurance reflects the Division's contribution to the County's Self-Insured Liability Program. - Maintenance Equipment (\$2,000) is recommended unchanged for the maintenance of office equipment, mobile radios, computers, and telephones.
+The Cal Recycle Local Enforcement Agency Grant will fund \$1,500 of this account. - Medical, Dental & Laboratory Supplies (\$200) is recommended unchanged to provide the Division with thermometers, tracer dyes, batteries, smoke tubes, and testing supplies for water and swimming pools. - Memberships (\$1,690) is recommended unchanged for memberships in the California Conference of Directors of Environmental Health (\$1,400), the National Environmental Health Association (\$95), the California Environmental Health Association (\$60), and the California On-Site Waste Water Association (\$135).
+Membership in these organizations provides essential tools such as revised codes, regulations, professional training and technical expertise necessary in administering local environmental health programs and providing consistency statewide. - Office Expense (\$18,900) is recommended increased \$3,400 for office supplies, central duplicating costs, and printing of forms.
+The Cal Recycle Local Enforcement Agency Grant will fund \$5,400 of this account.
+The Safe Drinking Water and HMEP grants will also help fund this request. - Professional & Specialized Services (\$40,000) is recommended reduced \$49,868, and funds specialized laboratory analysis and the software maintenance license for EnvisionConnect. - \$ 2,000 Wastewater/Water testing, food analysis, sewage sample testing and underground storage tank program - \$ 38,000 Software maintenance cost for Envision used Statewide for all required Environmental Health reports - Publications & Legal Notices (\$300) is recommended unchanged for public notices required under the California Accidental Release Program (CalARP) for each facility in the County that stores and/or uses certain quantity of specific chemicals in the manufacturing process (an estimated 20 plants). - Rents & Leases Equipment (\$24,570) is recommended increased \$1,670 based on current and projected expenses for the rental of vehicles from Central Garage and for copy machine lease.